About the Conservatory of Music

 Two semesters with January designated as winter term, when students select one topic of concentration to pursue with an emphasis on self-education, creativity, and intellectual independence.

-There are more than 500 concerts on campus each year, including performances by the more than 25 student ensembles, and performances and master classes by guest artists.
+There are nearly 500 concerts on campus each year, including performances by the more than 25 student ensembles, and performances and master classes by guest artists.
 Faculty members perform on campus and throughout the world.
-Oberlin's Artist Recital Series includes campus-based performances by premier, national orchestras and internationally acclaimed soloists.
+Oberlin's Artist Recital Series includes campus-based performances by premier, national orchestras and internationally acclaimed soloists and ensembles.

 Degree and Diploma Programs